-Student membership of the AIG (for Undergraduate and Honours students) is free; Graduate membership in 2015-16 is $92.00 + GST (there is also a $30 + GST one-off application fee for new applications).
-To apply for membership, you may register online.
+Student membership of the AIG (for Undergraduate and Honours students) is free; Graduate membership in 2016-17 is $103.40 (inclusive of GST; there is also a $30 + GST one-off application fee for new applications).
+AIG membership application forms can be obtained from the AIG Membership page.

 The AIG Bursary awards are generally announced and awarded in early- to mid-October each year.
 Applicants seeking funding for specific activities should ensure that the timing of these activities is appropriate to this schedule.

-The 2016 application form and guidelines is available here.
-The closing date for applications is 2 August, 2016.
+The 2017 guidelines are available here.
+The closing date for applications is 4 August, 2017.

 1 The bursaries are funded via the AIG Education Foundation.
 This is a charitable foundation and, under Australian taxation legislation, awards can only be made to Australian citizens or permanent residents.